grscheller/grok-typescript/notes/dom/dom-overview.md

         * "Go thee to a nunnery!"

 Text is contained in text nodes.
 Text nodes are always leaf nodes.
-A DOM tree can be manipulated using JavaScript or amother programming language.
+A DOM tree can be manipulated using JavaScript or another programming language.
 Common tasks include navigating the tree, adding, removing, and modifying nodes, and getting/setting properties of nodes.